vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/2_The_validity_of_dharmashAstras.md

 #### 2.1.1.2 The Vedic base
 By contrast, in regard to them \(MDhŚā etc.\), some \(the Bhāṭṭa Mīmāṃsakas\) say that they are validii because they are based on the Veda.40 To elaborate: 37A different text \(reading *tantrāgamāntarāṇām * instead of *utāgamāntarāṇām * is presupposed by J.V.
 Bhattacharyya, who translates as follows: “If the first question is answered in the affirmative then the framer of the question has got nothing to say” \(Bhattacharyya 1978, p.
 544. We could not really understand this translation\).
 N.G.
 Shah, though reading in the same way, translates in a way which is quite close to ours \(Shah 1975-1992, p.
 65\).

-38This argument is exemplified by a well-known verse of Kumārila, which will be quoted below, section 6.1.1.4.
+[^38]: This argument is exemplified by a well-known verse of Kumārila, which will be quoted below, section 6.1.1.4.

-39The argument hinted at here is that Veda and recollected tradition have the same performers, see JS 1.3.2, quoted below, section 2.1.3.
+[^39]: The argument hinted at here is that Veda and recollected tradition have the same performers, see JS 1.3.2, quoted below, section 2.1.3.
 N.J.
 Shah seems to interpret in a more doctrinal way, at least insofar as he does not hint at the connection of Vedic and Dharmaśāstric prescription within the ritual \(see section 2.1.3\): “ ‘They are as much authentic as Vedas themselves, for they enjoin certain such acts as stand connected with what Vedas teach.’
 Jayanta does not pause to consider as to how the acts in question are connected with what Vedas preach, for on the face of it these acts are something new altogether” \(Shah 1992-97, p.
 13\).

-40The contrast is due to the fact that the MDhŚā, etc., are according to this view not on the same level of the Veda.
+[^40]: The contrast is due to the fact that the MDhŚā, etc., are according to this view not on the same level of the Veda.

 Furthermore, this discussant adduces reasons in favour of their validity, whereas before the inquiry was avoided altogether.